serial-commit-dev/serial-commit-dev/README.md

 ---

-###🌐 Recent API Project
+*Recent API Project*

 I recently started learning about APIs and quickly built a JavaScript project that connects to the SheetDB API.
 This project sends, retrieves, and validates data in a Google Sheet, with error handling and clear test results.
 It’s been a fun way to dive into backend concepts, HTTP methods (GET, POST), and real-world data integration—all within days of starting my API journey!

 ---